EthanHosier/wacc-ide/README.md

 ## Running the project

-Build the project and start
+Build the project and start:

 ```
 npm run build && npm start
 ```

-Open the project in your browser
+Open the project in your browser:

 ```
 http://localhost:3000/